 Fugitive dust emissions are generally associated with land-clearing and grading operations.
-Construction operations would include standard measures as required by City of San Diego grading permit to limit potential air quality impacts.
-Any impacts associated with fugitive dust are considered less than significant and would not violate an air quality standard or contribute substantially to an existing or projected air quality violation.
-No mitigation measures are required.
+Construction operations would include standard measures as required by the City of San Diego to limit potential air quality impacts.
+Construction activities will be required to comply with the City's Best Management Practices (BMPs) which are enforceable under San Diego Municipal Code (SDMC) Section 142.0710.
+Therefore, impacts associated with fugitive dust are considered less than significant and would not violate an air quality standard or contribute substantially to an existing or projected air quality violation.